Quantum Vision Transformers: Abstract

 \section{Abstract}

-We design and analyse quantum transformers, extending the state-of- the-art classical transformer neural network architectures known to be very performant in natural language processing and image analysis.
-Building upon the previous work of using parametrised quantum circuits for data loading and orthogonal neural layers, we introduce three types of quantum attention mechanisms, including a quantum transformer based on compound matrices.
-These quantum architectures can be built using shallow quantum circuits and can provide qualitatively different classification models.
-We performed extensive simulations of the quantum transformers on standard medical image datasets that showed competitive, and at times better, performance compared with the best classical transformers and other classical benchmarks.
-Computational complexity of our quantum attention layer proves to be advantageous compared with the classical algorithm, with respect to the size of the classified images.
-Our quantum architectures have thousands of parameters, compared with the best classical methods with millions of parameters.
-Finally, we have implemented our quantum transformers on superconducting quantum computers and obtained encouraging results for up to six qubit experiments.
+In this work, quantum transformers are designed and analysed in detail by extending the state-of-the-art classical transformer neural network architectures known to be very performant in natural language processing and image analysis.
+Building upon the previous work, which uses parametrised quantum circuits for data loading and orthogonal neural layers, we introduce three types of quantum transformers for training and inference, including a quantum transformer based on compound matrices, which guarantees a theoretical advantage of the quantum attention mechanism compared to their classical counterpart both in terms of asymptotic run time and the number of model parameters.
+These quantum architectures can be built using shallow quantum circuits and produce qualitatively different classification models.
+The three proposed quantum attention layers vary on the spectrum between closely following the classical transformers and exhibiting more quantum characteristics.
+As building blocks of the quantum transformer, we propose a novel method for loading a matrix as quantum states as well as two new trainable quantum orthogonal layers adaptable to different levels of connectivity and quality of quantum computers.
+We performed extensive simulations of the quantum transformers on standard medical image datasets that showed competitively, and at times better performance compared to the classical benchmarks, including the best-in-class classical vision transformers. \revisionnew{The quantum transformers we trained on these small-scale datasets require fewer parameters compared to standard classical benchmarks.
+While this observation aligns with the anticipated computational benefit of our quantum attention layers, particularly regarding the size of the input images, further validation is necessary to confirm these initial findings as quantum computers scale up.} Finally, we implemented our quantum transformers on superconducting quantum computers and obtained encouraging results for up to six qubit experiments.